kennyist/Unity_tools/README.md

 iniParser

 ---

-##IniParser:##
+##iniParser:

-This script is used to easily create and manage .ini files for your game, .ini files are usualy used to store application settings, like Graphics and controls, but can be used for many other things as it is just a veriable storage device.
-This script allows you to easily add comments to each key to help anyone who may edit it aswell as providing section support for key grouping.
+This script is used to easily create and manage .ini files for your game, .ini files are usually used to store application settings, like Graphics and controls, but can be used for many other things as it is just a variable storage device.
+This script allows you to easily add comments to each key to help anyone who may edit it as well as providing section support for key grouping.

 ---